sshazeljiang/sshazeljiang.github.io/docs/tutorials/tutorial_1.md

 This is a step by step demonstration of the basic user flow of finding a drug with a high perturbation score.

-First we need to select a track in the path selection panel and genes in the gene analysis panel.
+First you need to select a track in the path selection panel and genes in the gene analysis panel.

 <p align="center">